Cosby High School

 Cosby High School is a public high school in Midlothian, Virginia, United States.
-Cosby opened in 2006 and is one of the newest of eleven high schools administered by Chesterfield County Public Schools.
+Cosby opened in 2006 and is the newest of eleven high schools administered by Chesterfield County Public Schools.
+The school serves over 2,300 students.

 History

 Cosby High School was named for its proximity to Cosby Road.
-Once a major road through the county, it is now only about a mile long, running parallel to the more heavily-trafficked Hull Street Road (US 360).
+Once a major road through the county, it is now only about a mile long, running parallel to the more heavily trafficked Hull Street Road (US 360).
 The road's namesake, Wilson Dance Cosby, was a local resident who worked thirty-five years as a county school bus driver.
 The school includes a health sciences center.
 In 2015, Cosby was named a National Blue Ribbon School.

 Athletics

 Cosby High School is a member of group AAA in the Virginia High School League.
 They are a part of the AAA Central Region and AAA Dominion District.
-In 2012, they won the Wells Fargo Cup, which honors the VHSL high school with the most prominent athletic department on the state level.
+In 2012, 2018, & 2019, they won the Wells Fargo Cup, which honors the VHSL high school with the most prominent athletic department on the state level.

 Performing arts

-The CHS Titan Marching Band has been named a Commonwealth of Virginia Honor Band in the past.
+The CHS Titan Marching Band has been named a Commonwealth of Virginia Honor Band in the past and is a 16 time consecutive holder of this title.
+The Cosby Titan marching band, Ran by former DCI Performer, David Holley, has earned their Title of Superior for the 19th time since its opening.
+Their Show for the 2025 Titan season was Scenes From New Orleans.
+Conducted by Drum Majors, Caitlin Webobo, and Elena Wilson.

+Cosby High School has also recently joined Indoor drumline.
+The most Known Information Would be the 2024 Indoor drumline seasons show: Path of the Dragon.

 The school also has two competitive show choirs, the mixed-gender "Spotlight" and the all-female "Rhapsody".